Icinga/icingaweb2-module-director/doc/82-Changelog.md

 ### User Interface
 * FIX: restoring a basket fails when there is only one configured DB (#1716)
 * FIX: creating a new Basket with a "Custom Selection" failed with an error (#1733)
+* FIX: some new reserved keywords are now escaped correctly (#1765)

 1.6.0
 -----